Things to Do on Saratoga Dark Days

 Private lessons and clay parties with friends are options if upcoming events don’t fit into your schedule.

 Gather up a group of your best pals and check out Paint-n-Gogh in Ballston Spa.
-This paint & sip studio is the perfect place to make new memories and masterpieces, and a variety of classes are offered each week.
+A variety of classes are offered each week.

 Whether you’re interested in paint-your-own pottery, mosaics, or even fused glass, Creative Sparks and Balloonatics in Saratoga is the place to be.
 Creative Sparks is a locally-owned art studio where you can walk in and start creating with no appointment needed.